Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ### Client

 The client corresponds to the platform that the game is going to be running on.
 Each platform uses different ways to render graphics, play audios and receive user inputs.
 For example, web uses canvas and HTMLAudioElement to render graphics and play audios.
-In order to make Ruzzle portable, I have separate these logic from the actual game.
+In order to make Ruzzle portable, These logic are separated from the actual game.
 Each client will have its own renderer, audio and controller module to deal with platform specific logic.
-It will also include an instance of the actual game world and other metadata.
+Client also includes an instance of the actual game world and other metadata.

 ### Renderer